 Top ADC Chieftain Mentions 1 State That Should Be Created in Southeast

-• ADC chieftain and members of the coalition movement, Kenneth Okonkwo, has disclosed that the new state southeast should unanimously agitate for
+• ADC chieftain and a member of the coalition movement, Kenneth Okonkwo, has mentioned the new state southeast should unanimously agitate for

 • Okonkwo's comment came days after the national assembly unanimously agreed that a new state should be created in the southeast

-• He also cited the revenue sharing formula as the major reason for the agitation of a new state, a new local government
+• He also cited the revenue-sharing formula as the major reason for the agitation of a new state in the region

-Kenneth Okonkwo, an ADC chieftain, has advocated for the creation of Adada state in the southeast.
+Kenneth Okonkwo, an ADC chieftain, advocates for the creation of Adada state in the southeast during an interview with Arise TV.

-Kenneth Okonkwo explains why Adada state should be created Photo Credit: @officialABAT
+ADC chieftain, Kenneth Okonkwo, explains why Adada state should be created in the southeast.
+Photo Credit: @officialABAT

 Source: Twitter